MS Monarch: Grounding off St. Maarten

 After evacuating a sick passenger at Philipsburg, Sint Maarten, the Netherlands Antilles on December 15, 1998, Monarch of the Seas grazed a reef while departing, opening a gash along the starboard hull 40 by 2 m in size.
 The ship started taking on water and began to sink by the bow.
 Three of its watertight compartments were completely flooded and several others partially flooded.

 The ship was intentionally grounded on a sandbar to prevent further sinking.
 All passengers were evacuated by crew members and local tender operators.
 There were no deaths.
 The grounding breached two of the ship's diesel fuel tanks and an overflow tank causing a small fuel spill of approximately 100 USgal.
 There was also severe damage to the ship.
 A joint investigation by the Norwegian Maritime Investigator and the United States Coast Guard found that the accident was due to "…a myriad of human performance deficiencies."
 Reports also indicate that navigation out of the port was done visually rather than using electronic navigation and that the relocation of a vital buoy was not reflected on charts.

 The ship was drydocked for repairs for three months at Atlantic Marine's Mobile, Alabama, facilities.
 114 of the ship's compartments had to be cleaned.
 The work also included replacement of machinery, 460 tons of shell plating, and 18 mi of electrical wiring.

 American comedian John Pinette was aboard the ship at the time of the incident, referencing it in his 2005 DVD 'I Say Nay Nay'.

 Gas leak

 While docked at the Port of Los Angeles in August 2005, maintenance on a sewage pipe caused a small amount of raw sewage and an unknown amount of hydrogen sulfide gas to escape.
 Three crew members were killed and 19 others were injured.
 Reports said that the deaths were almost instantaneous as the crew members were not wearing breathing apparatus at the time.

 Captain's death

-Thirty-eight-year-old Captain Joern Rene Klausen was found dead in his stateroom aboard Monarch early the morning of January 30, 2006.
+Thirty-eight-year-old Captain Jørn Rene Klausen was found dead in his stateroom aboard Monarch early the morning of January 30, 2006.
 The ship was returning to Los Angeles from a three-night cruise to Ensenada, Mexico.
 According to reports, the death appeared to be from natural causes.